 UNIT 3 | QUIZ

-The certificate is valid for 2 years.
+The Safe Excavation certificate is valid for 3 years.

-What is the definition of excavation?
-We define excavation as any work which involves penetrating or disturbing the ground/floor.
+Excavation or buried services refers to any work which involves penetrating or disturbing the ground/floor.

 - Hand digging